mortezaro/coast-benchmark/README.md

 Most tasks contain 312 examples.
 The explicit repair cue task contains 144 examples because high-precision real repair cues were rarer under the stricter human-validity rules.

-## Why The Evaluation Is Conservative

-COAST does not treat all rows as globally independent.
-Some source clips are reused across related tasks, so results are reported per task and per tier before any aggregate analysis.
-This avoids a misleading pooled score and makes it easier to see which capability a model is actually improving.

-Each retained task is checked for:

-- label balance
-- answer-position balance
-- majority-baseline collapse
-- always-first collapse
-- random-baseline sanity
-- train/test leakage within task
-- duplicate identifiers
-- prompt or option leakage
-- human answerability from audio

-Tasks that fail these checks are rebalanced, redesigned, or dropped.

 ## Task Groups

 ### Tier 1: Perceptual Auditory Grounding